rwaweber/developers/_guides/create-a-linode.md

 }
 {% endhighlight %}

-The region list is pretty self-explanatory: there are 7 available regions, and their geographical locations are provided in the `label` field.
+The region list is pretty self-explanatory: regions geographical locations are provided in the `label` field.
 The `id` field is a unique ID which you'll use to refer to the region you want to select.
 For this example, we'll go with the "Newark, NJ" region with ID "us-east-1a".